thecarpetjasp/TheMontyHallProblem/README.md

 Now for some of you, things may have started to click already.
 But for others, this may still be challenging to wrap your head around.
 Don't worry, I was exactly the same!
 So to make this even clearer to understand, we will extend our doors from a total of three, to a total of a thousand!
 Let's walk through this together...

 You have a thousand (1000) doors, and you select just one (1) of those.
-What are the chances out of a thousand doors, that your selection just so happens to be the door with the million doors?
+What are the chances out of a thousand doors, that your selection just so happens to be the door with the million dollars?
 Pretty unlikely, I'm sure you would agree.
 A 1/1000, otherwise known as a 0.1% chance!
 It's not hard to understand now, that the door with the million dollars is very likely to be in the other 999 doors.
 A 99.9% chance to be exact!
 If the game show host now elimates 998 of those doors that contain the goats, leaving one remaining door, then that door is 99.9% likely to be the door with the money inside.
 This is a lot easier to see when you extend this game to a thousand doors.
 When you are dealing with just three doors, it's a little harder to imagine.
 But hopefully you can now see.

 ## Fun fact